Gas Leak Rate Calculator

 s = std = Standard (or "Normal") conditions.
 The word "standard" is used for English units.
 The term "Normal" is used with SI units.
 Some industries use different temperature and pressure for standard (or Normal) conditions.
 To convert the gas mass flow rate computed by our gas leak flow rate calculation to volumetric flow at a different Ts and Ps, use our gas flow conversions page.

-Messages given by Gas Leak Rate Calculation
+Gas Leak Rate Calculator Messages

 "Need S and Mw ≥ 1e-50", "Need k ≥ 1.0000001", "Need d ≥ 1e-50", "Need A ≥ 1e-50", "Need T1 ≥ 1e-50 K", "Need P1 ≥ 1e-50 absolute", "Need P3 ≥ 1e-50 absolute", "Need P1 > P3"